HARPS: An Online POMDP Framework for Human-Assisted Robotic Planning and Sensing: Simulated HARPS Results

-In all simulated runs, the drone was given $t_{max} = 600s$ maximum flight time, after which the run was considered a failure.
-Rather than pose actions as simple directional objects (``North" and ``South") as in previous experiments, HARPS used a graph-based POMDP navigation approach, which designated intersections, or nodes, of the local road network as actions.
-In principle, this is no different than designating 4 cardinal direction displacements as actions, and thus requires minimal changes to the planner.
-Specifically, the POMDP was allowed to choose any neighboring node, or neighbors of neighbors, from its previous action:
+We simulate the interaction over 250 trial runs, during which the drone was given $t_{max} = 600s$ maximum flight time, simulating the on-station search time of low-cost commercially available platforms.
+Runs reaching this time limit without capturing the target were considered failures.
+Each trial used randomly generated robot and target start points.
+Rather than pose actions as simple directional directive (``move North" and ``move South") as in previous experiments \cite{burks2021collaborative,burks2019optimal}, HARPS uses a graph-based POMDP navigation approach, which designates intersections, or nodes, of the local road network as destinations corresponding to movement actions in $\mathcal{A}_m$ from neighboring nodes.
+Specifically, the robot was allowed to choose any neighboring node, or neighbors of neighbors, from its previous action:

-The use of such an action model opens the door to variable time actions, and the use of Predictive Tree Planning techniques discussed in Section 5.8.
-The robot was allowed to move at an average speed of $15 \frac{m}{s}$, with $\Sigma_{a}^{r} = 1$ for all actions, while the target followed the switching Markov dynamics model in the road network problem of Section 5.12.2, using an average speed of $20 \frac{m}{s}, \Sigma_{a}^{t}=5$ while on the road and $5 \frac{m}{s}, \Sigma_{a}^{t} = 1$ while off-road.

-Query actions $A_{q}$ were handled identically to those in 5.11.1, with the exception that instead of being selected from a pre-drawn set all sketches were generated in real-time using the PSEUD algorithm.
+This opens the door to variable time actions, and the use of Predictive Tree Planning techniques discussed in Sec.
+IVc.
+The robot is allowed to move at an average speed of $15 \frac{m}{s}$, with a standard deviation of $1m$ for all actions, while the target follows the switching Markov dynamics model in the road network problem, using an average speed of $20 \frac{m}{s}$ and standard deviation of $5m$ while on the road and $5 \frac{m}{s}$ and standard deviation of $1m$ while off-road.
+Query actions $A_{q}$ were generated in real-time using the PSEUD algorithm, detailed in this work's Supplementary Material.

-Rather than the circular detection assumption of Sections 5.11.1 and 5.12.2, HARPS uses a conical model with a 30 degree viewcone $v_{c}$ for the robot similar to that used in \cite{burks2021collaborative}, with observation set:
+HARPS uses a conical detection model for the aerial robot with a 30 degree viewcone $v_{c}$ similar to that used in \cite{burks2021collaborative}, with observation set:

 and observation likelihood model with a 98\% accuracy: